doubtx/amp-analytics/README.md

 cd ../..
 ```

-Export some variables to be during with AWS CloudFormation stack deployment, values bellow are just examples, you can use any, but please define some AWS unique bucket name:
+Export some variables to be used during AWS CloudFormation stack deployment, values bellow are just examples, you can use any, but please define some AWS unique bucket name:
 ```shell
 export LambdaCodeBucket=amp-analytics-lambda-code
 export AWSStackName=amp-analytics-debug-stack